realiti4/builds/README.md

 # builds
-Helper scripts for building Pytorch on Windows for personal use.
+Helper scripts for building Pytorch on Windows